Shramkoweb/Portfolio/_posts/introducing-the-new-shramko.dev.md

 Next's framework allows you to build scalable, performant React code without the configuration hassle.

-In my company, we use it for [CleanMyMac JP](https://cleanmymac.jp/)
+In my company, we use it for [CleanMyMac JP](https://cleanmymac.jp/).

 Quick list of why Next.js has been so good for me:
 - Zero Config: Automatic compilation and bundling.
-Optimized for production from the start.
+Optimized for production from the start
 - SSG and SSR: It allows you to render your content in different ways, depending on your application's use case.
-These include pre-rendering with Server-side Rendering or Static Generation, and updating or creating content at runtime with Incremental Static Regeneration.
+These include pre-rendering with Server-side Rendering or Static Generation, and updating or creating content at runtime with Incremental Static Regeneration
-- Deploy: You can deploy in a few clicks to [Vercel](https://vercel.com).
+- Deploy: You can deploy in a few clicks to [Vercel](https://vercel.com)
 - SEO: Automatic Static Optimization & Head Component
 - React ecosystem: Wide range of tools and npm packages
-- Out of the box support: Through webpack, Next provides developers with out-of-the-box support for asset compilation, hot reloading and code splitting, which can further speed up development.
+- Out of the box support: Through webpack, Next provides developers with out-of-the-box support for asset compilation, hot reloading and code splitting, which can further speed up development

 <Image src="/static/images/framework.jpeg" width={400} className="mt-4 mb-8 mx-auto rounded-lg" />